 Google is really working to clean up spam in the Maps listings

-There was a major issue with maps over the last seven years.
-Companies were setting up fake profiles at PO boxes and fake locations, say at their aunts house.
+There was a major issue with Google Maps in the recent few years.
+Companies were setting up fake profiles at PO boxes and fake locations, say at their aunt’s house.

 There were SEO companies creating lots of rogue listings for their carpet cleaning and local business clients – this is not something we ever did – but it was pretty prevalent in the industry.
 And then there were what we call Lead Aggregators, who are people that just want to sell leads back to the carpet cleaning contractors, and they were claiming Google map listings created with lots of fake information.